0xbolt/crypto-price-bot/README.md

 # Crypto-price-bot
-this crypto price bot using api coingecko, for example i using this bot to view price 1sol token.
+this crypto price bot using api coingecko and send price messages every 5 minutes to your telegram, for example i using this bot to view price 1sol token.

 # Demo
 ![bot](https://user-images.githubusercontent.com/83104623/156687658-3a0d7422-b332-469d-b5b1-2ce46b9c2d40.PNG)